dotnetCollective/dotnetBlocks/docs/Libraries/System.IO.md

 [How it works: Understanding pipes, flow control and not dead-locking.](https://learn.microsoft.com/en-us/dotnet/standard/io/pipelines#backpressure-and-flow-control)

+# # Examples

-## Example streaming a file as an MVC http response
+1. streaming a file as an MVC http response

 ```c#